TimvanScherpenzeel/gltf-to-usdz-research/README.md

 ## Reasoning

 Even though I think the intensions of Apple / Pixar are great with the open source [USD](https://github.com/PixarAnimationStudios/USD) pipeline I think we as an industry should be relying more on truly open formats that are not controlled by a single entity.
-Installing `USD` is cumbersome, requires a lot of disk space and is completely overkill for most situations (if your goal is to convert some 3D models to USDZ and show them using `AR Quick Look Gallery`).
+Installing `USD` is cumbersome, requires a lot of disk space and is completely overkill for most situations (if your goal is to convert some 3D models to USDZ and show them using `AR Quick Look Gallery`)

 In order to move away from using the [USD](https://github.com/PixarAnimationStudios/USD) pipeline solution offered by Pixar I think it would be wise to try and manipulate the intermediary readeable `USDA` format.
 Unfortunately there are very little examples available of `USDA` files.
-If we would be able to construct this intermediary format reliably we could focus on creating a tool that takes a `glTF` file and constructs the necessary file structure.

 My idea is to dynamically generate / manipulate the intermediary a general `USDA` file-structure and pass that to the `usdz-converter` to handle the further conversion to `USDZ`.

 Please note that this is just an experimental setup and should be seen as an attempt to create a simple pipeline from glTF to USDZ.
 I have not yet tested the outputted USDZ file as I don't have access to a device with the iOS 12.
-Currently everything is hardcoded and this is just a proof of concept.
-The tool does not accept any glTF files yet.

 Most of the findings come from `trayser` who posted details regarding OBJ to `USDZ` conversion on [developers.apple.com](https://forums.developer.apple.com/thread/104042). `trayser` also noticed that many OBJ files failed to in conversion if they include complex tags.
 He recommends commenting out any line that starts with anything other than `#`, `v`, `vn`, `vt`, `vp`, `f`, `g` etc.